ToF-/Rent/Forth/ForthStory.md

     }T
     BYE

-This test describes what happens after we store the value 4807 at position 42 of the plan, then fetching that same position : 4807 should be on the stack.
+This test describes what happens after we store the value 4807 at position 42 of the plan, then retrieving that same position : 4807 should be on the stack.
 The same happens with value 256 at position 17.

 Of course the test crashes, because the words `PLAN!` and `PLAN@` don't exist yet:

 Forth/Tests.fs:7: Undefined word
     4807 42 >>>PLAN!<<<  42 PLAN@ 4807 ?S

 Let's make the test pass.
-First we need a table -- let's name it `PLAN`.
+First we need a table for the plan.
 How should we implement such a table ?
-For now, what we just need is a simple proof of concept.
-We will pretend for a moment that the *start time* can only be comprised betmeen 0 and 100, as well as *duration*.
+Let's pretend for a moment that the *start time* can only be comprised betmeen 0 and 100, as well as *duration*.
 That means that the maximum time value is 200.
 This allow for our `PLAN` to reside in the dictionnary:

     \ Rent.fs
     \ Solving the RENT problem in gforth

     CREATE PLAN  200 CELLS ALLOT  PLAN 200 CELLS ERASE

-We create a word `PLAN` then reserve 200 CELLS (200 x 8) byte or memory, then fill this space with zeroes.
+We create a word `PLAN` then reserve 200 CELLS (200 x 8) bytes of memory, then fill this space with zeros.
-Now we can create our store and retrieve words:
+Now we can write our definitions for retrieving and storing values in the table:

-    : PLAN@ ( t -- retrieve a value at position t from plan or 0 )
+    : PLAN@ ( t -- retrieve plan value at time t or 0 )
         CELLS PLAN + @ ;

-    : PLAN! ( n t -- stores value n at position t in plan ) CELLS PLAN + ! ;
+    : PLAN! ( n t -- store value n at time t in plan ) CELLS PLAN + ! ;

 Now our test pass.

-Let's write a new test that will show that a table cannot be updated with a smaller value than the value already present:
+Here's a new test: the plan cannot be updated with a smaller value than the value already present:

     ." value can be stored only if greater than value present" CR 500 23 PLAN!
-23 PLAN@  500 ?S
 250 23 PLAN!
 23 PLAN@  500 ?S

 This test fails:

-stack contents mismatch:     250  23 PLAN!
+    stack contents mismatch:     500 23 PLAN!
+250 23 PLAN!
 23 PLAN@  500 ?S
       expecting 500 and found 250

 We have to change our definition so that the current value is read first, and  the table is updated with the maximum between the current and the new value: